College Access & Social Media

 Pyle, C., & Andalibi, N. (2021).
 First-Generation, Low-Income Students as Data Subjects in Higher Education Profiling and Prediction AI/ML Applications.

-Marginality, Stigma, and Identity on Social Media
+Marginality, Stigma, and Identity on Social Media & in Algorithmic Systems

 Outside of the college access context, I work with a variety of marginalized and stigmatized populations to understand how they use social media and to what ends.
 Much of this work centers around stigmatized disclosures and identity visibility.